Nyco/Lean-Storytelling/README.md

 Lean Storytelling helps you synchronise and align all the people involed in the User Story factory/pipeline.

+## How can I deliver the story?

+A well-shaped story can be delivered in many ways:
+* spoken, with or without body language, like a podcast, ad, videoconference, vidéo, meetup, speech, public speaking
+* written, in a blog post, slide deck, ticket, social media

 ## What does "TopSol Playbook" stand for?

 * **Playbook**, because I didn't want another "framework" ;-) and to underline it is not an advanced story telling technique